This tutorial assumes you have created an original Gazebo model and you'd like to share it with the community.

 <?xml version="1.0"?> <model> <name>Wedge juggler</name> <version>1.0</version> <sdf version="1.5">model.sdf</sdf> <sdf version="1.4">model-1.4.sdf</sdf> <author> <name>Evan Drumwright</name> <email>firstname.lastname@example.org</email> </author> <description> A ball-in-wedge juggler. </description> </model>

-You can add all of your files to the repository by typing:
+You can add all of your files to the repository by typing the following from

 or, if you have some files that you do not wish to track, you can add files individually: